Akhilesh-Dubeyy/Akhilesh-Dubeyy.github.io/_pages/about.md

   - /about.html
 ---

-* I am a M.Sc. student in the Physics department at the University of Delhi.
+* I am a M.Sc. student in the Department of Physics and Astrophysics at the University of Delhi.
 * My main research interest investigation of cuttting-edge quantum information theory.
 My intrest combines tools from quantum information theory, quantum optics and mathematical physics.
 * I received my Bachelor’s Degree with honours in Physics at Jamia Millia Islamia.
 * I'm from New Delhi, India.